Former baseball star Doug DeCinces indicted for insider trading

-DeCinces was charged with 42 counts of criminal securities fraud and one count of money laundering over the 2008 purchase of stock in a medical device company based on insider information, according to an indictment filed in a federal court in Southern California.
+DeCinces was charged with 42 counts of criminal securities fraud and one count of money laundering over the 2008 purchase of stock in a medical device company based on insider information, according to an indictment filed in U.S. District Court.

-DeCinces, 62, bought $160,000 worth of stock in Advanced Medical Optics Inc, after a “close personal friend” alerted him to an impending takeover bid by Abbott Laboratories, according to prosecutors.
+DeCinces, 60, bought $160,000 worth of stock in Advanced Medical Optics, Inc., after a “close personal friend” alerted him to an impending takeover bid by Abbott Laboratories, according to prosecutors.

 He sold his stock shortly after the takeover bid was announced, making $1.3 million in profits, the department said.